EIN 81-3063099

 Program areas at Texas 2036

-In 2022, Texas 2036 leveraged its data-driven, research-informed, non-partisan approach to Texas state policy to develop and publish research, interactive data tools, and viable solutions for how the state might address complex and long-term issues facing Texas.
-In 2022, Texas 2036 also developed a focused Legislative Agenda and priorities that guide our work in 2023.
-During 2022, we also solidified our reputation as an expert resource for data, research, and thoughtful policy analysis for policy makers, business and community leaders, and everyday Texans.
-We prepared and shared hundreds of pages of data and policy analysis that were shared with legislative committees, government commissions, agencies, and business, non-profit and civic groups, as well as made available on our blog and social media.
-Texas 2036 continued to develop coalitions to build support for solutions to real and pressing needs.
-These coalitions include Digital Texas, which is focused on expanding access to high-speed broadband, and Aim Hire Texas, a statewide consortium of advocates, employers, non-profit organizations, and education and training providers working to improve the Texas workforce system for the benefit of all Texans and their employers.
-New in 2022, Texas 2036 cultivated, in a collaborative realignment with InvestEdTx, support for a strong Accountability and Assessment Defense system in our state's public schools.
-Texas 2036 also developed and initiated a number of projects to continue to build fact bases, data analyses, research summaries, reports, and other resources aligned with various goals of Texas 2036's Strategic Framework for the future of Texas that have been, or will be, made available to the public, with the goal of helping Texans and their policy makers better understand and contemplate solutions for the many challenges that Texas continues to face.
+In 2023, Texas 2036 applied its data-driven, research-informed, non-partisan approach to Texas state policy to develop and publish research, interactive data tools, and viable solutions for how the state might address complex and long-term issues facing Texas.
+Guided by the goals and priorities outlined in the legislative agenda we developed in 2022, we prepared and shared hundreds of pages of data and policy analysis with legislative committees, government commissions, agencies, and business, non-profit, and civic groups.
+These were also made freely available to the public on our website.
+Texas 2036 continued to develop and engage with coalitions of policy stakeholders including Digital Texas, which focused on expanding access to high-speed broadband; Aim Hire Texas, a statewide consortium of advocates, employers, non-profit organizations, and education and training providers working to improve the Texas workforce system for the benefit of all Texans and their employers; and InvestEdTx, a non-partisan collaborative focused on Texas public schools and the importance of smart school funding.
+In 2023, we expanded our coalition-building efforts through the formation of the States for the Future network, a collaboration of organizations and states pursuing a new approach to solving the significant and systemic challenges that individual states - and the nation as a whole - face now and into the future.
+Texas 2036 also developed and initiated several projects to continue to establish clear facts about the challenges and opportunities facing Texas, including data analyses, research summaries, reports, and other resources aligned with various goals of Texas 2036's Strategic Framework for the future of Texas that have been or will be, made available to the public, to help Texans and their policymakers better understand and contemplate solutions for the many challenges that Texas continues to face.

 Who funds Texas 2036